 Agile and Scrum Release Management

-Sequence of steps involved in agile and scrum release planning and management are:
+The sequence of steps involved in agile and scrum release planning and management are:

-- Estimating the user stories: As a product backlog might have many stories, but in a release you would need few stories which are needed; hence estimation of user stories is needed (which can happen during the release planning or before the release planning).
-Estimating a story is generally done using Fibonacci series which indicates its complexity and the size of the story.
+- Estimating the user stories: As a product backlog might have many stories, but in a release, you would need few stories which are needed; hence estimation of user stories is needed (which can happen during the release planning or before the release planning).
+Estimating a story is generally done using the Fibonacci series which indicates its complexity and the size of the story.

-- Selecting an iteration length: Iteration length can vary depending on the length of the release, if you have high uncertain project with frequent changes, you will need to have small iterations.
+- Selecting an iteration length: Iteration length can vary depending on the length of the release, if you have a high uncertain project with frequent changes, you will need to have small iterations.

 - Estimating the velocity: Estimating the velocity can be done by the historical data, by experimenting, and forecasting.

-- Prioritizing user stories: Prioritization of user stories is generally done by the product owner by understanding the importance as per customer requirements based on Moscow analysis, time needed for the stories, human resources needed, etc.
+- Prioritizing user stories: Prioritization of user stories is generally done by the product owner by understanding the importance as per customer requirements based on Moscow analysis, the time needed for the stories, human resources needed, etc.

 Release management meetings in agile and scrum methodology provides the overall direction for the agile projects to discuss the aspects on: